Customize and Install a Form

 • filled

-In the top right corner of the page, click the eye icon to preview your work (desktop and mobile display).
+In the top-right corner of the page, click the eye icon to preview your form on both desktop and mobile displays.

 add form code